snoonetIRC/website/content/anope/botserv.md

 `/msg BotServ KICK <option> <channel> {ON|OFF} [settings]`

-*For more information on a particular option and it’s settings, type `/msg BotServ HELP kick <option>`*
+*For more information on a particular option and its settings, type `/msg BotServ HELP kick <option>`*

 | Kick | Use |
 |---|---------------------------------|